jbierfeldt/jbierfeldt.github.io/_posts/2018-05-01-implementing-dijkstra.markdown

 In looking through the possible shortest path finding algorithms which solve these problems, two stuck out as good candidates: the [A* Search algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm), and [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).

 A\* seems to be a crowd favorite, at least for certain use-cases.
 If you poke around on game-development [forums](https://gamedev.stackexchange.com/questions/1/what-path-finding-algorithms-are-there) and [blogs](https://gamedevacademy.org/how-to-use-pathfinding-in-phaser/), you see A\* prized everywhere, due mainly to its increased performance over Dijkstra in searching for the shortest path between two given nodes.
 Whereas Dijkstra's algorithm needs to analyze every node on a graph, A\* uses [heuristics](<https://en.wikipedia.org/wiki/Heuristic_(computer_science>) (basically, educated guesses) to find the shortest path between a beginning and an end node without needing to check every possible node on on entire graph.
-One stackexchange user writes: "When it comes to pathfinding, A\* is pretty much the golden ticket that everyone uses."
+One Stack Exchange user writes: "When it comes to pathfinding, A\* is pretty much the golden ticket that everyone uses."

 A\* is basically an extended version of Dijkstra's algorithm that uses a system of educated guesses to get to an end node while analyzing as few nodes on the graph as possible, and thus taking less time.
 This is useful for situations, like pathfinding in a RTS, where one has a clear start node and end node.
 In our example, however, where one mine might connect to several different factories, we would need to run the A* algorithm several times from the same starting node, which could cause to the algorithm to retrace its steps several times—an inefficiency we would like to avoid if possible.